 The Heart’s Deliverance

 In October of 2016, my husband and I accepted God’s work in the last days while we were abroad.
-A few months later, Sister Wang, who accepted God’s work with me, had been progressing quickly.
-I remember, back then, everyone was praising her for good caliber.
-I also recall how, after one gathering, I heard Sister Lin say, “Everything Sister Wang has fellowshiped today, about her acceptance and understanding of God’s words, was spoken from the heart.
+A few months later, Sister Wang, who accepted God’s work with me, had been progressing quickly, and everyone was praising her for good caliber.
+Once after one gathering, I heard Sister Lin say, “Everything Sister Wang has fellowshiped today, about her acceptance and understanding of, was spoken from the heart.
 What she said also has some light to it, and for me it’s very helpful.”
 Actually, at first, hearing everyone say this made me feel quite envious of her.
 But a while later, I started to feel disgruntled: How come everyone was praising her, and not me?
 Had I not grown at all?
 Was there something wrong with my fellowship?
 Gradually, I was unwilling to accept the fact that she was better than I, and started to secretly set myself against her.
 I thought to myself, “You can fellowship on God’s words, but I can too.
 The day will come when I’ll surpass you.
 I’ll save the understanding and knowledge that I gain from God’s words and only share it when in gatherings.
 That way, everyone will see that my fellowship is quite good and practical, too.”

 After a period of time, I truly felt that my jealousy had ebbed compared to what it had been, but satanic corrupt disposition is really deeply rooted, and it reveals itself whenever a fitting circumstance arises.
 Later, during a few gatherings, whenever I saw that the other brothers and sisters were praising Sister Wang’s fellowship, I again began to feel some jealousy.
 After that, I felt some distance between me and her.
 However, living within that state, I didn’t dare open up to others.
 I was afraid that if I did, they would look down on me.
 So, during several gatherings, I felt very inhibited.

 We then read another passage of God’s words: “As soon as it touches upon position, face, or reputation, everyone’s heart leaps in anticipation, and each of you always wants to stand out, be famous, and be recognized.
 Everyone is unwilling to yield, always instead wishing to contend—even though contending is embarrassing and not allowed in God’s house.
 However, without contention, you still are not content.
 When you see someone stand out, you feel jealous, hatred, and that it is unfair.
 ‘Why can’t I stand out?
 Why is it always that person who gets to stand out, and it’s never my turn?’
 You then feel some resentment.
 You try to repress it, but you cannot.
 You pray to God and feel better for a while, but then as soon as you encounter this sort of situation again, you cannot overcome it.
 Does this not display an immature stature?
 Is not a person’s falling into such states a trap?
 These are the shackles of Satan’s corrupt nature that bind humans. … You must learn to let go and set aside these things, to recommend others, and to allow them to stand out.
 Do not struggle or rush to take advantage the moment you encounter an opportunity to stand out or obtain glory.
 You must learn to back off, but must not delay the performing of your duty.
-Be a person who works in quiet obscurity, and who does not show off to others while performing your duty.
-The more you let go and set aside, the more peaceful you will become, and the more space will open up within your heart and the more your state will improve.
+Be a person who works in quiet obscurity, and who does not show off to others while you loyally perform your duty.
+The more you let go of your prestige and status, and the more you let go of your own interests, the more peaceful you will become, and the more space will open up within your heart and the more your state will improve.
 The more you struggle and compete, the darker your state will be.
 If you do not believe it, try it and see!
 If you want to turn this sort of state around, and not be controlled by these things, then you must first set them aside and give them up.
 Otherwise, the more you struggle, the more darkness will surround you, and the more jealousy and hatred you will feel, and your desire to obtain will only grow stronger.
 The stronger your desire to obtain, the less capable you will be to do so, and as you obtain less, your hatred will increase.
 As your hatred increases, you will grow darker inside.
 The darker you are inside, the more poorly you will perform your duty; the more poorly you perform your duty, the less useful you will be.
 This is an interlinked, vicious cycle.
-You cannot perform your duty well in such a state, so, gradually, you will be eliminated” (“Give Your True Heart to God, and You Can Obtain the Truth” in Records of Christ’s Talks).
+If you can never perform your duty well, then, gradually, you will be eliminated” (“Give Your True Heart to God, and You Can Obtain the Truth” in Records of Talks of Christ of the Last Days).

 The sister’s fellowshiping about God’s words made me realize that my jealousy had arisen from having too strong a desire for name and status, and that my disposition had been too arrogant.
-I had been instilled with the CCP’s education and all kinds of satanic life philosophies and poisons from childhood, such as, “Every man for himself and the devil take the hindmost,” “Man struggles upward, and water flows downward,” and “One should bring honor to his ancestors.”
-These satanic poisons had been planted deep within my heart, causing my disposition to be arrogant, self-conceited, selfish, and contemptible.
-Controlled by this satanic disposition, I had grown especially ambitious and aggressive; no matter what I did, I felt compelled to surpass others.
+I had been instilled with the Chinese Communist Party’s education and all kinds of satanic life philosophies and poisons from childhood, such as, “Every man for himself and the devil take the hindmost,” “Man struggles upwards; water flows downwards,” and “Stand out above the rest, and bring honor to your ancestors.”
+These satanic poisons had been planted deep within my heart, causing me to be arrogant, self-conceited, selfish, and contemptible.
+I had grown especially ambitious and aggressive; no matter what I did, I felt compelled to surpass others.
 I had been that way in society, and I had been that way in the church as well.
 Even while fellowshiping and praying during gatherings, I still just wanted to be better than other people, and the only times I had been happy were when others praised me.
 As soon as someone else proved to be better than I, I couldn’t accept it, and would become jealous.
 Deep down, I would resist and work against that person.
 When I really couldn’t surpass them, I would just dwell within negativity and misunderstanding, unable to treat myself properly.
 I would even misunderstand God, and thought that I couldn’t be a target for God’s salvation.
 I saw that Satan’s corruption had made me arrogant and fragile, selfish and despicable, and my life became unspeakably miserable.
-Later on, I found a path of practice from within God’s words.
-I must learn to let go, to set things aside, and to practice according to God’s words.
-I must learn to forsake my own flesh and suppress my ego and status, and learn more from Sister Wang’s strengths, and compensate for my own weaknesses.
-This was the only way to understand and gain more truths.
+From these words of God, I also found a path of practice: I must learn to let go, to set things aside, and to practice according to God’s words.
+I must learn to forsake my own flesh and put aside my ego and status, and learn more from Sister Wang’s strengths, and compensate for my own weaknesses.
+This is the only way to understand and gain more truths.

 The next church gathering came around very quickly.
 I wanted to open up to my brothers and sisters about how jealous I had been of Sister Wang, and what aspects of my corrupt disposition that I had revealed, but as soon as I thought of it, I became afraid of how they would see me, and what Sister Wang would think of me if she knew how envious I had been of her.
 Deep down, I felt a bit reluctant to face the situation.
 Silently within myself, I prayed to God.
 I said, “Oh God!
 May You give me faith and courage.
 I am willing to put aside my vanity and status, share in fellowship openly with my brothers and sisters, and dissolve the barriers between us.
 May You, God, be my guide.”
 After praying, I felt much more at peace, and so I spoke of what state I had been in and about all I had been going through.
 After hearing me out, not only did my brothers and sisters not look down on me, but they all actually admired my courage at having been able to practice honesty.
 They said that my experience made them realize that only by practicing according to God’s words could they cast off their own satanic corrupt dispositions and gain release and freedom.
 They also said they now knew what to do the next time they encountered such a situation.
 During subsequent gatherings, I discovered many of Sister Wang’s strengths: When eating and drinking of God’s words, she was able to integrate her own state in her fellowshiping.
 Whenever she encountered a problem, she was able to focus on coming before God and seeking His intentions, and on finding a path for practice from within His words.
 Only after seeing these strengths of hers did I understand that she was not my rival, but someone who could help me.
 Only then did I sense, from the bottom of my heart, that the purpose of God’s arrangement for us to work together is for us to learn from each other’s strengths in order to compensate for each other’s weaknesses.
 When I thought of it that way, I felt completely emancipated.
 Now I feel that every gathering is a kind of enjoyment.
 I am no longer influenced by jealousy, but am able to draw on others’ strengths to offset my own weaknesses, live in harmony with them, and feel released in spirit.